brave/tokenizer/doc/architecture.md

 -------------------------------------

 By design, enclaves have limited networking ability.
-All network communication must be routed over a vsock interface.
-Note that a vsock interface uses a different address family (AF\_VSOCK) than standard IP Networking (AF\_INET) and not all applications support vsock.
+All network communication must be routed over a VSOCK interface.
+Note that a VSOCK interface uses a different address family (AF\_VSOCK) than standard IP Networking (AF\_INET) and not all applications support VSOCK.

-To receive incoming connections, we use Go's [vsock package](https://github.com/mdlayher/vsock) to create a custom listener that listens for new incoming connections over our vsock interface.
+To receive incoming connections, we use a [VSOCK
+Go package](https://github.com/mdlayher/vsock) to create a custom listener that listens for new incoming connections over our VSOCK interface.
 We then pass this listener to Go's standard HTTP server, and the rest works as expected.
 The parent EC2 instance serves as a TCP proxy that forwards incoming connections to the enclave.